Post Doctoral Fellowship

 9.1 The affiliating institution is required to provide the requisite research infrastructure to the scholar and maintain proper accounts.
 For this, the Council shall pay to the affiliating/administering institution overhead charges of seven and a half percent (7.5%) of the total Fellowship (fellowship amount plus contingency).

-9.3 The affiliating institution shall maintain a dedicated bank account for ICSSR grant (Scheme Code-0877) that is duly registered at PFMS portal for release of the Doctoral Fellowship Grant.
+9.3 The affiliating institution shall maintain a dedicated bank account for ICSSR grant (Scheme Code-0877) that is duly registered at PFMS portal for release of the Fellowship Grant.

 9.4 The affiliating institution will be under obligation to ensure submission of the final report and audited Statement of Accounts along with Utilization Certificate (in the prescribed Performa GFR 12-A) duly certified by the competent authority of the institution.